M-uch/IAC_RISCV32I_Team_23/Personal_Statements/Alex.md

 Another consideration included in the top file was the naming convention of having all top signals in all captial letters.
 This was designed to make it easy to distinguish between the layers of the abstraction in the CPU and helped with out decomposition overall.

-Below is a diagram detailling the abstracted scope of the top file:
+Below is a diagram detailing the abstracted scope of the top file:

 ![Abstracted Top File](src/Top_Abstracted.png)